hzFishy/UnrealNotes/content/Unreal Engine/Slate/SlateIM.md

 ```

 From this hierarchy we can understand the following:
-- If you want a standalone window (which holds a widget) that is created from a command, use `FSlateIMWindowBase`
+- If you want a standalone window (which holds a widget) that is created from a command, use `FSlateIMWindowBase` or directly subclass `FSlateIMWidgetWithCommandBase`.
-- If you want to use SlateIM and get the created `SWidget` to use it elsewhere, use `FSlateIMExposedBase`
+- If you want to use the SlateIM API and get the generated `SWidget` to use it elsewhere, use `FSlateIMExposedBase`.

 For `FSlateIMWidgetBase`, the widget is constructed from the command that runs `FSlateIMWidgetWithCommandBase::ToggleWidget`.
 This will execute `FSlateIMWidgetBase::DrawWidget` on Slate PreTick until the window is disabled.